 Donna grows more than 25 varieties of sunflowers.
 I didn’t even know there were 25 varieties of sunflowers.
 We visited Beechwood Farms towards the end of sunflower season but there were still lots of beauties out there in the fields from bright yellow to red sunflowers, from small pretty blooms to huge ones the size of my head.

-When you go pick sunflowers in late summer, you’ll get a wagon ride up to the sunflower field, which overlooks the farm.
-It’s beautiful.
+Sunflower Hill overlooks the farm and it’s just beautiful.
 This is one of those farms that allows professional photographers to do sessions with clients as well.
 There’s a fee to go but if you’re wondering just how pretty family photos can be in a sunflower field, here are a few gorgeous shots that will probably make you want to book a session stat.
 It’s by appointment only.

 Donna works hard to find the best sunflowers to grow in her field and I think she has done an amazing job.
 Even though the sunflowers were just about done showing their glory when we were there, the ones that still stood were breathtaking.
 I can imagine what an entire field of yellow, red, and gold sunflowers looks like when they are all in bloom.